vaibhav129/Network/README.md

 ### Description:

-Design of Social Network website with Django
+Design of Twitter Like Social Network website with Django